The average personal injury settlement is $52,900, according to Martindale-Nolo Research, but the settlement range is $3,000 to $75,000.

-The Family of Robert Middleton
+2. $150 Billion For The Family of Robert Middleton

 In 1998, eight-year-old Robert Middleton was sexually assaulted, doused in gasoline, and lit on fire by then 13-year-old Don Collins.
 Middleton received burns over 99 percent of his body.
 The story shocked the world, but the tragic tale was far from over.

 Twelve years later, in 2010, Middleton died of skin cancer.
 Robert’s family pointed the finger at Collins, claiming the burns caused the cancer.
 Though